Last Updated on February 22, 2023 by Janine

 I suggest one that’s suited to activities like surfing or snorkeling and one with minimal straps for tanning.
 Think about what makes the most sense for your travel style!

 I recently discovered Left on Friday swimwear, and I’m officially obsessed.
-I’ve never had a swimsuit that is SO flattering, SO comfortable, and SO functional.
+I’ve never had a bathing suit that is SO flattering, SO comfortable, and SO functional.
 I wore mine surfing, swimming, and sunbathing and it was fantastic.
 These suits are a bit of an investment, but they come in TONS of fun colors and several cute styles.
 They’re my favorite swimsuits I’ve ever had.
 I have the Hi Hi Bottoms and the Pool Days Top.

 FYI, ladies with larger chests: I’m 34DD, and I always struggle to find swimsuit tops that fit.
 I was skeptical, but Left on Friday’s D+ line actually fits and (even more surprisingly) looks GREAT.
 So, if you’ve been in this boat before, LOF could be a game changer.
 They have been for me.